ElementsProject/lightning/doc/getting-started/getting-started/configuration.md

 Core Lightning also support IPv4/6 address discovery behind NAT routers.
 If your node detects an new public address, it will update its announcement.
 For this to work you need to forward the default TCP port 9735 to your node.
 IP discovery is only active if no other addresses are announced.

 You can instead use _addr_ to override this (eg. to change the port), or precisely control where to bind and what to announce with the _bind-addr_ and _announce-addr_ options.
-These will **disable** the _autolisten_ logic, so you must specifiy exactly what you want!
+These will **disable** the _autolisten_ logic, so you must specify exactly what you want!

 - **addr**=_\[IPADDRESS[:PORT]]|autotor:TORIPADDRESS[:SERVICEPORT][/torport=TORPORT]|statictor:TORIPADDRESS[:SERVICEPORT]\[/torport=TORPORT]\[/torblob=[blob]]|DNS[:PORT]_